ir-engine/architecture-docs/README.md

 This documentation was created using PocketFlow, a documentation generator tool that:

-1. Analyzes codebases to identify key abstractions
+1. Analyzes codebases to identify key abstra238798238798ctions
 2. Determines relationships between components
 3. Creates beginner-friendly tutorials explaining how the code works